reconcilerio/dies/README.md

     // resource is nil, the empty value is used instead.
     DieFeedPtr(r *MyResource) *MyResourceDie

+    // DieFeedJSON returns a new die with the provided JSON.
+Panics on error.
+    DieFeedJSON(j []byte) *MyResourceDie

+    // DieFeedYAML returns a new die with the provided YAML.
+Panics on error.
+    DieFeedYAML(y []byte) *MyResourceDie

+    // DieFeedYAMLFile returns a new die loading YAML from a file path.
+Panics on error.
+    DieFeedYAMLFile(name string) *MyResourceDie

     // DieFeedRawExtension returns a new die with the provided raw extension.
+Panics on error.
     DieFeedRawExtension(raw runtime.RawExtension) *MyResourceDie

     // DieRelease returns the resource managed by the die.